r-huijts/xcode-mcp-server/docs/test-plan.md

 **Query:**
 ```
-Please boot the simulator with UDID [UDID from previous list].
-I need to test something on it.
+Boot the simulator with UDID [UDID from previous list].
 ```

 **Expected Result:**